 Having a septic inspection is an important part of keeping your system running smoothly.
 It lets you catch any issues that may be starting up, so you can correct problems before they cause real damage.
-The technicians dispatched by Atlanta Septic Tank Pros have special training, so they can catch even the most subtle signs of an impending system failure.
+Our partner technicians at Atlanta Septic Tank Pros have special training, so they can catch even the most subtle signs of an impending system failure.

 When to Have a Septic Inspection

 Septic system inspection should be part of your regular maintenance, alongside septic pumping.
 At a minimum, this should be done every 3-5 years, depending on how many people use the tank and if things like spas or garbage disposals are in use.
 In the latter cases, it should be done annually.
 Older systems may benefit from a yearly check as well, even if they aren’t pumped at the same time.
 Commercial and industrial systems have even more stringent requirements due to the amount of use they get.
 In these cases, pumping and a septic tank inspection should be done every couple of months.
 Overall, a septic inspection should be performed at the following times:

 - If the system is showing any signs of failure